-Kailee Mills Foundation awards one $20,000 college scholarship and up to five $1,000 scholarships for each academic year to a student who shows academic achievement and helps to spread seat belt safety awareness in their community.
-We will begin accepting applications for the 2019-2020 academic year beginning January 1, 2020.
+Kailee Mills Foundation awards one $20,000 Anglia Homes College Scholarship and several smaller denomination scholarships for each academic year to a student who shows academic achievement and helps to spread seat belt safety awareness in their community.
+We will begin accepting applications for the 2020-2021 academic year beginning January 1, 2021.

 - Be in high school graduating class of 2020